Ajiezyx/Ajie-zyx/README.md

-# Aine-MD
+# Ajie-zyx

 # NOTE
-*pihak team developer dan team aine tidak beroperasi kembali karena script ini di perjual belikan*
+*pihak team developer dan team ajie tidak beroperasi kembali karena script ini di perjual belikan*

 This script is free, if caught sold, this script will be deleted immediately.